sagemath/sagewiki_to_gh-2022-10-10/graph_database.md

  * When plotting the Petersen graph with the spring-layout algorithm, we see that this graph is not very symmetric and thus the display may not be very meaningful.
 Efficiency of construction and plotting is not an issue, as the Petersen graph only has 10 vertices and 14 edges.
  * Our labeling convention here is to start on the outer pentagon from the top, moving counterclockwise.
 Then the nodes on the inner star, starting at the top and moving counterclockwise.

----- /!\ '''Edit conflict - your version:''' ----
-== Named Graphs ==

-=== Petersen ===

-Info
- * The Petersen Graph is a named graph that consists of 10 vertices and 14 edges, usually drawn as a five-point star embedded in a pentagon.
- * The Petersen Graph is a common counterexample.
-For example, it is not Hamiltonian.

-Plotting
- * When plotting the Petersen graph with the spring-layout algorithm, we see that this graph is not very symmetric and thus the display may not be very meaningful.
-Efficiency of construction and plotting is not an issue, as the Petersen graph only has 10 vertices and 14 edges.
- * Our labeling convention here is to start on the outer pentagon from the top, moving counterclockwise.
-Then the nodes on the inner star, starting at the top and moving counterclockwise.

----- /!\ '''End of edit conflict''' ----

 Code
 {{{

----- /!\ '''Edit conflict - other version:''' ----
  pos_dict = {}
  for i in range(5):
      x = float(functions.cos(pi/2 + ((2*pi)/5)*i))